slutzo/saucepan/README.md

   -i|--ini-file
       Use a pre-created ini file instead of the ALU system defaults.

+  -k|--keep-existing
+      If this UCE already exists in the target directory, don't overwrite it.

   -n|--no-resize
       Keep bezel and box art images at their original sizes.

   -o|--organize
-      Organize UCE files by genre and/or console
+      Organize UCE files by genre and/or console.

   -r|--restore-save
       Use a backed up save area instead of building a new one from scratch.